alvivar/GhostGrid/README.md

 ###GhostGrid v0.1 alpha

-Lightweight grid component with auto snapping for the current transform and his children.
+Lightweight grid component with auto snapping.
+Just add 'GhostGrid.cs' to any transform to activate the grid for him and his children.

-- ALT + S = Snap all game objects in the selected grid
+- ALT + S = Snap all game objects in the grid for the selected transform
-- ALT + A = Enable auto snap for the selected grid
+- ALT + A = Enable auto snap in the grid for the selected grid
-- ALT + D = Disable all grids
+- ALT + D = Disable all running grids

 Created by [Andrés Villalobos](http://twitter.com/matnesis).